nick-kopy/clover-sums/README.md

 The data used in this project was transaction data from a Clover point of sale device.
 For consumer protection this data is not included in this repository.
+However a sample in the rough excel file format was included for demonstration.

 The purpose of this script was to help organize accounting and banking information.